Justin-Sawyer/recipeas-and-greens/README.md

         The website is named "Reci***PEAS*** and ***GREENS***" and therefore green is the natural choice for its primary colour.
         Green is the colour of both most vegetables and most herbs.

-        The green is contrasted with brown, which makes the end user think of the warmth of spice and spice mixtures.
+        The green is contrasted with cinnamon, which makes the end user think of the warmth of spice and spice mixtures.

 	- #### Typography:
 		As the website is aimed towards the generation that uses paper or physical folders to store their personal recipes, the typography must be simple.